 Life in Rome

 At 21 years of age, the artist came to Rome where he engaged in new projects.
 On July 4, 1496, he began sculpting the massive statue of Bacchus, the Roman god of wine.
 Cardinal Raffaele Riario commissioned him to do this project, but he eventually rejected the artist's work.
-Afterwards, the statue was bought by Jacopo Galli, a wealthy banker.
+Afterward, the statue was bought by Jacopo Galli, a wealthy banker.

 In 1497, the French Ambassador in Rome commissioned Michelangelo's work called the Pieta.
 Although the artist was very much devoted to his sculpting, he became deeply interested in drawing and painting.
 In fact, while in Rome, he completed several artworks that made him one of the most popular artists in his time.